cyberphone/doc/payments/paymenthandler.md

 In most payment systems, the security and integrity of payment operations are *primarily* a concern (and responsibility) for the payment providers.
 The https://www.w3.org/TR/payment-method-manifest/ scheme is not fully aligned with this notion since there are no *direct proofs* that payment providers can verify.

 As a comparison, native wallet solutions may support **attestations** for *devices*, *keys*, and *applications*, not only during enrollment, but for individual payment operations as well.
-In addition, attestations can be applied to all payment scenarios, whereas *the W3C manifest scheme only works for Web payments*.
+In addition, attestations can be applied to all payment scenarios, whereas *the W3C manifest scheme is limited to Web payments*.

 ## Conclusion
 The Web and the native world have quite different characteristics.